-In today’s episode, I want to talk about the five things that I look for before I place a trade.
+In today’s episode, I want to talk about 5 things to look for before you place a trade.

-I know trading can be daunting especially those who are new to this business and you might wonder, “Is this the time to enter a trade?
-When should I buy?
+I know trading can be daunting, especially for those who are new to this business and you might wonder, “Is this the time to enter a trade?
+When should I buy it?
 When should I sell?
 Am I too late to the party?
 Am I too early?
 Do I need to wait for more confirmation?”

 These five things will help you navigate the markets and make you feel more confident before putting on a trade.

 Let’s get started.

 So I’ll ask myself if the current market structure is in an uptrend, downtrend or a range.